 Complete History Part 4 Pittsburgh Steel Company Monessen Works, Monessen Pennsylvania

 The honeymoon years of the Wheeling-Pittsburgh merger lasted from 1968 to 1974.
 The company completed its modernization program at Wheeling, and profits, if not large, were respectable.
 The Voluntary Restraint Agreement, renewed for two more years in 1971, provided some protection against imports.
-However, the real boost to steel came from the Vietnam War, which, along with a world-wide increase in demand, increased prices and strained the capacity of U.S. mills.
-An additional advantage came from the devaluation of the dollar, which, in effect, made foreign steel more expense.
+However, the real boost to steel came from the Vietnam War, which, along with a worldwide increase in demand, increased prices and strained the capacity of U.S. mills.
+An additional advantage came from the devaluation of the dollar, which, in effect, made foreign steel more expensive.
 Even more heartening to steel's prospects was the signing of an innovative labor pact with the USWA in 1973, the Experimental Negotiating Agreement (ENA).
 Under ENA steelworkers and management agreed to forsake the strike and lockout and submit their differences in upcoming negotiations to arbitration.
-ENA guaranteed at least one year of uninterrupted operation, eliminated the de-stabilizing practice of hedge-buying, and promised to bring peace to a strike-prone industry.
+ENA guaranteed at least one year of uninterrupted operation, eliminated the destabilizing practice of hedge-buying, and promised to bring peace to a strike-prone industry.

 Yet another piece of good news for Wheeling-Pittsburgh and the steel industry came in 1974, when the Cost of Living Council eliminated price controls on steel.
-For over a decade, steel executives, including former Wheeling-Pittsburgh president Allison Maxwell, had criticized federal cost controls—Nixon's outright regulation or "jaw-boning"—as a primary cause of the industry's weak competitive position.
+For over a decade, steel executives, including former Wheeling-Pittsburgh president Allison Maxwell, had criticized federal cost controls, Nixon's outright regulation or "jaw-boning", as a primary cause of the industry's weak competitive position.
 In 1964 Maxwell had warned that controlled prices, along with rising labor costs and imports, would strangle profits and prevent the industry from making the investments necessary to remain competitive.
 Heralding the change in federal policy, R. E. Lauterback, Wheeling-Pittsburgh's chairman, explained, "Now we're breathing clean air.
-This is the really the first time since 1962 we don't have some form of price control."
+This is really the first time since 1962 we don't have some form of price control."
 Immediately, Wheeling-Pittsburgh, along with National and Armco, announced plans for expansion/modernization projects.
 Wheeling-Pitt disclosed that it had secured $108 million in financing for modernization, $60 million of which the company planned on spending on a new battery of Koppers coke ovens at Follansbee, West Virginia.

 With full order books and pricing freedom, optimism was higher among steelmen in 1974 than it had been in years.
 Yet, the anticipated prosperity and plant modernization did not take place.
-A global recession, triggered by OPEC-imposed increases in oil prices, began in 1975, shrinking the steel market, freezing prices, and leading to a revival of the import problem.1 Despite a profitable showing in 1975, the eight major steel companies reported combined losses totalling $230 million in 1976.
+A global recession, triggered by OPEC-imposed increases in oil prices, began in 1975, shrinking the steel market, freezing prices, and leading to a revival of the import problem.1 Despite a profitable showing in 1975, the eight major steel companies reported combined losses totaling $230 million in 1976.
 It was the first time since the depression years of the 1930s that the industry had dropped into the red.
 Pittsburgh Steel's performance followed this trend.
 After reaping a small profit in 1975, the company lost $25.6 million in 1977.
 The problem was not sales volume, which remained constant, but higher costs.
 According to its new President and Chairman of the Board, Dennis J. Carney, the company was caught in a cost-price squeeze.
 In a public presentation before "Mon Valley Community Leaders," Carney, who had come to the corporation from U.S. Steel in 1974, outlined the steps the company had taken to combat increasing costs.
-It had reduced employment costs by decreasing the work force from 18,000 in 1972 to 14,500 in 1977, improved productivity per manhour to a level above that of the industry as a whole, and eliminated high-cost, non-profitable operations, such as the rod and wire mill at Monessen.
+It had reduced employment costs by decreasing the workforce from 18,000 in 1972 to 14,500 in 1977, improved productivity per manhour to a level above that of the industry as a whole, and eliminated high-cost, non-profitable operations, such as the rod and wire mill at Monessen.
 Yet, these measures were not enough to offset rising costs caused by severe weather, coal and ore strikes, and unanticipated expenditures for environmental quality control.
-As a result, the company's costs had increased in 1977 by twelve percent, while prices—held down by imports and the flat market—had increased by only seven percent.
+As a result, the company's costs had increased in 1977 by twelve percent, while prices, held down by imports and the flat market, had increased by only seven percent.

 Carney was even more critical of government policy in regard to capital formation in the steel industry.
-Steel was a capital intensive industry, and government price controls, along with foreign competition, had made it impossible to accumulate capital.
-His company needed a massive infusion of capital, but without profits it was impossible to attract investments.
+Steel was a capital-intensive industry, and government price controls, along with foreign competition, had made it impossible to accumulate capital.
+His company needed a massive infusion of capital, but without profits, it was impossible to attract investments.
 Moreover, the depreciation allowances set by the federal government were not adequate to replace worn-out equipment.
 The situation appeared even more difficult when compared with that of foreign competitors.
 In Western Europe and Japan, governments offered guaranteed loans and even grants for modernization and expansion. steel makers in the United States not only lacked government support of this nature, but found their tax dollars (nearly five billion) being contributed through foreign aid and loans to the expansion of their foreign competition.
 Now, the products of these foreign mills were being imported, reducing the size of the domestic market and causing unemployment.
 Carney summed up the situation:

 Carney still thought it possible to continue the bout, however.
 He outlined a plan to rehabilitate the company.
 Interestingly, each of the five steps envisioned in the plan would entail some form of political action.
 First, the company would diversify its products by installing a new rail mill at Monessen.
 Also, it would obtain a "stretch-out" in environmental spending for additional facilities.
 To improve the cost-price relationship for sheet products, the company would increase sheet prices "in accordance with free market competition and with less government interference."
 The fourth and fifth steps involved lobbying and direct political action.
 The company would continue its efforts to reduce unfair competition from imports and apply pressure on Washington to discontinue foreign aid; and it would work to mobilize support for elected officials who would represent the company and the steel industry in coping with environmental problems, price controls, foreign competition, and gaining government loans.